-After a tough review, the Smith I/OX proved itself a top contender for skiers and snowboarders whether they stick to the resort or venture out into the backcountry.
-It has a sleek, modern appearance in a smaller package than the Dragon NFX, with performance almost as high as our Editors' Choice Oakley Airbrake.
+After a competitive review, the Smith I/OX proved itself to be a top contender for skiers and snowboarders whether they stick to the resort or venture out into the backcountry.
+It has a sleek, modern appearance in a smaller package than the Dragon NFX, with performance almost as high as our Editors' Choice Anon M4.
 With a number of different high-quality lens choices and frame colors, the I/OX is sure to please.

 Cons: Fit isn't for everyone, lens change not as easy as some

 The I/O series from Smith is a staple of their goggle line and has been around for several years.
 Both the I/O X and I/O Mag are upholding the I/O tradition with style.
 The I/OX is an all-mountain goggle with easily interchangeable lenses that performs well for both skiers and snowboarders.
 It performed well across the board and was one of our top scorers but was bested in this competitive field of goggles this time around.